jkevingutierrez/widgets/DOCUMENTATION.md

 # Widgets

-The project was build based on the .psd file and I tried to develop each widget in a modular way.
+The project was built based on the .psd file and I tried to develop each widget in a modular way.
 In the folder [`src/app/`](./src/app/) you can find each component used by each widget (blog-post, contact-form, statistics and profile).

-If you open the app, you will see something similar to the psd.
-You can resize the screen to see each widget in different sizes.
+If you open the app, you will see something like the psd.
+You can re-size the screen to see each widget in different sizes.

-I choosen that 4 widgets because I like the design of them, and I also found interesting to develop them because they are different between each other.
+I choose that four widgets because I like the design of them, and I also found interesting to develop them because they are different between each other.

-The project dont use json files to get the data information, instead I choose to mock the files and use rxjs to convert that data in Observables wich are used in the respective service.
+The project don't use `JSON` files to get the data information.
+Instead, I choose to mock the files and use `RXJS` to convert that data in Observables which are used in the respective service.

-The support for i18n was build using the library `@ngx-translate`.
+The support for i18n was built using the library `@ngx-translate`.

 As a design framework, the project use `Foundation`, `@angular/material` and `@ng-select` in order to save work and have a better design.